Has anyone asked you yet why your website is “not secure”?

 Question: What else do we need to know?

-Websites that do not yet have Google Analytics installed will have that installed free as part of the migration/encryption process.
-Installation and a year of monthly reports usually costs $149, so this is a nice freebie we are offering.
+As part of the migration/encryption process, Friends of Ministry installs Google Analytics on websites that do not yet have it.
+Installation and a year of monthly reports usually costs $149, so this is a nice incentive offered by Friends of Ministry.
 Analytics provides reports on your website’s traffic, including number of visitors, referring websites, most-visited pages, and more.

-Websites with older designs can be upgraded at the same time, also for half price.
+Websites with older designs can be upgraded at the same time, for half price, when encryption is ordered.
 See one of the newest designs here: http://unityofvero.org.

 How do we get https for our website?

-By adding a security certificate to your website, we can meet Google’s requirements for an https (encrypted) connection, and all browsers will display a green padlock and a “secure connection” notice to all pages on your website.
+By ordering encryption for your website, you can meet Google’s and other web companies’ requirements for a secure connection, and all browsers will display a green padlock and a “secure connection” notice to all pages on your website.

 If you would like an estimate for a site with encrypted pages, please contact us.